-Locally simultaneous inference is a refinement of simultaneous inference that allows for taking a correction over a smaller, \emph{data-dependent} set of targets $\widehat \Gamma^+$, rather than the whole set $\Gamma$.
-At a high level, this is done by splitting the error budget $\alpha$ into two parts: the first is used to reduce $\Gamma$ to a smaller set of plausible targets $\widehat \Gamma^+$ and the remainder is used for simultaneous inference over $\widehat \Gamma^+$.
+In its simplest form, locally simultaneous inference achieves the power gain by splitting the error budget $\alpha$ into two parts: the first is used to reduce $\Gamma$ to a smaller set of plausible targets $\widehat \Gamma^+$ and the remainder is used for simultaneous inference over $\widehat \Gamma^+$.
 When the whole error budget is saved for the second step, locally simultaneous inference reduces to standard simultaneous inference.
-Our default choice will be to use $0.1\alpha$ for the screening step and $0.9\alpha$ for inference.
-With this choice, in the worst case locally simultaneous inference is as powerful as simultaneous inference at level $0.9\alpha$; however, if there are many candidate selections that are sufficiently implausible, then $\widehat \Gamma^+$ can be much smaller than $\Gamma$ and, consequently, locally simultaneous inference can be a significantly more powerful alternative to simultaneous inference.
+If there are many candidate selections that are sufficiently implausible, then $\widehat \Gamma^+$ can be much smaller than $\Gamma$ and, consequently, locally simultaneous inference can be a significantly more powerful alternative to simultaneous inference.

+We present the version with error splitting as our main proposal because it is easy to implement for a broad range of selection problems and the loss due to the split is negligible for practical choices of parameters.
+However, we also provide a refined version of locally simultaneous inference that comes at no cost.
+Formally, we show that it \emph{strictly dominates} simultaneous inference: its confidence regions are never larger and can be strictly smaller.

 \begin{example} In Figure \ref{fig:sim_vs_local} we compare standard simultaneous inference and locally simultaneous inference in a time series problem.
 We seek to construct a confidence band around the mean of a Gaussian process whenever its value exceeds a fixed critical threshold $T$.
 The set of possible targets is the set of all time step indices, $\Gamma = \{1,\dots,1000\}$, and we are interested in doing inference on $\widehat\Gamma = \{\gamma\in\Gamma: y_\gamma \geq T\}$, where $y$ is the observed time series.
 Simultaneous inference constructs a confidence band that contains the whole series with high probability (region between blue dashed lines) while locally simultaneous inference creates a confidence band valid only for the selected target (pink shaded region).
 The width of the locally simultaneous band is computed by taking a simultaneous correction only over sections of the time series that are close to exceeding $T$ and is thus smaller than the width of the simultaneous band (approximately by a factor of $1.5$). \end{example}